Skip to content

 • Payment capped at 10-15% of discretionary income

-• Recalculated annually
+• Recalculated annually based on income and family size

-• Forgiveness after 20-25 years
+• Forgiveness after 20-25 years of qualifying payments

 Strategies for Paying Off Student Loans

-• Target highest rate first: Avalanche method
+• Target highest rate first: The avalanche method minimizes total interest

 Related Calculators